darlinghq/darling-testsuite/kernel/xnu_syscall/docs/xnu_syscall_calling_convention.md

     # sysenter requires that the following registers are set:
     # --> %ecx - stack pointer for sysexit
     # --> %edx - return address
-	popl %edx       ; Use the return address from `call`` movl %esp, %ecx ; Use our current stack pointer for sysexit sysenter
+	  popl %edx       ; Use the return address from `call` instruction movl %esp, %ecx ; Use our current stack pointer for sysexit sysenter

 ```